 |Wyoming||Modified Comparative Negligence – 51% Rule|

 Policy stacking is an option that allows you to increase your UM bodily injury and UIM bodily injury coverage limits by the number of cars you have insured with your carrier.
-For this heightened level of protection, you will pay a higher amount for your UM and UIM coverages.
+You will pay a higher amount for your UM and UIM coverages for this heightened level of protection.

 Example: If you have four cars on your auto policy, each with UM limits of $100,000, you can choose to stack these and combine the coverage limits for a total limit of $400,000.

 Stacking is not allowed in every state.
-And, in states that do allow it, not all car insurance companies offer it.
+And, not all car insurance companies offer stacking in states that allow it.
 Find out more about policy stacking and which states it’s allowed.

 In addition to UM/UIM, there are three additional main components of an auto insurance policy.
 These components can vary depending on the auto insurance requirements in your state.

-- Liability - The main component of any auto insurance required by states in order for drivers/car owners to have a way to compensate those that they harm with a vehicle.
+- Liability – The main component of any auto insurance required by states for drivers/car owners to have a way to compensate those that they harm with a vehicle.

 - Collision and Comprehensive – The two types of physical damage coverage that you can add to your policy to protect your vehicle.
 These coverages are optional in most instances, according to state laws.
 Collision covers damage to your car if it hits or is hit by another car or object.
 Comprehensive replaces stolen cars and covers damage to your car from fire, vandalism, and natural disasters.

-1. During your commute to work, you are rear-ended by a driver with no insurance.
+1. During your commute to work, you’re rear-ended by a driver with no insurance.
 Your car is badly damaged, and you opt to get checked out at the hospital.

 2. You are a pedestrian in a crosswalk, and you are struck by a car making a right on red.
 You are taken to the hospital.
 The driver has no insurance.

 If you have UMBI, you can make a claim with your insurer.
 The insurer may then pursue the driver to ask for reimbursement for the monies it paid out.
-If you do not have UMBI, then your health insurance should cover your medical expenses, less any co-pays or deductibles that are due.
+If you don’t have UMBI, your health insurance should cover your medical expenses, less any copays or deductibles that are due.

-If you do not have UMBI or other medical insurance to pay your medical bills, you would need to pursue the driver in court to pay for your medical and other expenses incurred due to the incident.
+If you don’t have UMBI or other medical insurance to pay your medical bills, you would need to pursue the driver in court to pay for your medical and other expenses incurred due to the incident.